SUMMARY:

 Continued Investment in Remote Business

-The shift to remote work within the federal government itself and government contracting has opened the door for various business improvements.
+The shift to remote work within the federal government and in government contracting has opened the door to various business improvements.
 One of the most pressing is IT modernization; as government contractors invest in remote-enabling technology, they’re also setting up an architecture that aligns their business with modern tech stacks and demands.
-While government contractors have migrated their workforce to home offices to promote safety, they’ve been able to enjoy some uplifting benefits, including lowered business expenses, increased productivity, and improved customer satisfaction.
+While government contractors have migrated their workforces to home offices to promote safety, they’ve enjoyed uplifting benefits, including lower business expenses, increased productivity, and improved customer satisfaction.

-Before the pandemic, remote work was a sort of luxury enjoyed by less than 20% of the country’s workforce — not to mention they only worked from home a few days a week — but now it’s becoming a permanent designation for many workers in government contracting.
-Thus, the lunge to securing a remote workforce in government contracting will continue to soar in 2021.
+Before the pandemic, remote work was a luxury enjoyed by less than 20% of the country’s workforce — not to mention they worked from home only a few days a week — but now it’s becoming a permanent designation for many workers in government contracting.
+Thus, the lunge to secure a remote workforce in government contracting will continue to soar in 2021.

 “Agencies need to step back and plan for the reality that remote work will be the norm for the foreseeable future and that even after the vaccine is deployed and employees start to return to work, work will be different than it was pre-pandemic.
 Focusing on the long-term technology needs of employees and the citizens they serve in areas like digital services, cloud computing, and cybersecurity, and making the right investments to support them should be at the top of the priority list.”